marcofeliponi/guess-the-emoji/README.md

 # guess-the-emoji

-A college project developed in Flutter to discover what the emojis mean as a text.
+A Quiz Game developed to a college project with Flutter.

+The quiz consists of guessing which movie the emojis represent